What are agile principles?

 Agile came from merging ideas of lean manufacture and rapid prototyping, particularly in the software development sector.

-It may seem that principles that apply to software development may not work with other sorts of projects.
-But software development is like every classic project management problem, in that it is complicated and labour-intensive.
+Software development may seem like a specific challenge, it may seem that principles that apply here may not work with other kinds of projects.
+But software development is like every classic project management problem, in that it is complicated and labor-intensive.

-If you’ve spent time on software projects, you’ve seen many times how things can go wrong…very wrong!
+If you have spent time on software projects, you have seen many times how things can go wrong…very wrong!

-So detailed project methods emerged to guide a project through a series of phases: a clear delineation between customer and supplier; quality checks at the end of each phase; and an emphasis on progressing only when you are certain you are ready.
+So detailed project methods emerged to guide a project: a clear delineation between customer and supplier; quality checks at the end of each phase; and an emphasis on progressing only when you are certain you are ready.

 Projects became very lengthy, sometimes lasting years.
 A habit emerged wherein project managers loaded in every conceivable requirement from the start, because any requirements not included in the initial scope would probably never see the light of day!

-So projects became ever larger, creating further complications, risks, and extended timescales.
+So projects became bloated, creating further complications, risks, and extended timescales.

 But experienced managers know that business requirements change for all kinds of reasons.
 Even experts often don’t know what they need until they see it.
-So perhaps detailed, long-term planning is something of a fallacy or at least a more flexible, less bureaucratic approach was required.
+So perhaps detailed, long-term planning is something of a fallacy—or at least a more flexible, less bureaucratic approach was needed.

-In contrast to the waterfall approach, Agile emphasises delivery of value over impressive-looking plans or documents.
-It emphasises genuine commitment, teamwork, and collaboration from all those involved in the project, rather than formal signoffs and handoffs.
+In contrast to the waterfall approach, Agile emphasizes delivering value over impressive-looking plans or documents.
+It emphasizes genuine commitment, teamwork, and collaboration from all those involved in the project, rather than formal signoffs and handoffs.

 Agile is thus is a shift from detailed planning towards clarity of vision.
-At every step, the team know that the aim is to deliver working software!
+At every step, the team knows that the aim is to deliver working software!

 Along the way, Agile project managers expect changes and problems.
 The team must embrace them and make trade-offs, always focusing on delivering value and progressing towards the vision.